 After your Deductible is met, you may have to pay Coinsurance.
 Coinsurance is a percentage of the Allowed Amount or the Recognized Amount, if applicable.
 For Plan Providers, the Allowed Amount is based on the contracted rate between HPHC and the Provider.
+For Non-Plan Providers, the Allowed Amount is based on the Provider's charge for the service up to the Allowed Amount for the service.
+In most cases higher Coinsurance amounts will apply to Out-of-Network services.
 Coinsurance amounts are listed on your Schedule of Benefits.